san-serif-sentiments/ai-glossary/site/docs/roles.md

 - [tool use](terms/tool-use.md) — Pattern where a model selects external tools or functions to handle parts of a task.
 - [top-k sampling](terms/top-k-sampling.md) — Decoding method that samples from the k most probable next tokens to balance diversity and control.
 - [top-p sampling](terms/top-p-sampling.md) — Decoding strategy that samples from the smallest set of tokens whose probabilities sum to p.
+- [transparency report](terms/transparency-report.md) — Periodic disclosure that details how an AI system operates, what data it handles, and how risks are mitigated.
 - [vector store](terms/vector-store.md) — Database optimized to store embeddings and execute similarity search over vectors.
 - [voice cloning](terms/voice-cloning.md) — Technique that replicates a person’s voice using generative models trained on audio samples.